Treatment options for individuals living with spondylosis

 Minimally invasive surgery to treat spondylosis

 Unfortunately, some patients may find themselves in the frustrating position of not finding pain relief from conservative spondylosis treatment options.
-The idea of getting traditional open back surgery to treat spondylosis seems overwhelming and not something that you want to be forced into just to live without pain.
+The idea of getting traditional open back surgery to treat spondylosis can seem overwhelming and may not be something that you want to endure.

-At Laser Spine Institute, we understand your desperate need to find a spondylosis treatment that provides sufficient pain relief without having to undergo traditional open back surgery.
-We offer a proven safer, effective alternative to traditional open back surgery.
-Our minimally invasive surgery helps patients find relief from spondylosis without having to have an extended recovery time.
+At Laser Spine Institute, we understand your need to find a spondylosis treatment that provides sufficient pain relief without having to undergo traditional open back surgery.
+We offer a safer and effective alternative to traditional open back surgery.^ Our minimally invasive surgeries help patients find relief from spondylosis and lead to no lengthy recovery.^

 We offer two types of surgery to treat spondylosis: minimally invasive stabilization surgery and minimally invasive decompression surgery.
 The type of surgery you have depends on the severity of your spondylosis and whether or not you have developed any correlating spine conditions due to your spondylosis.
-Our surgeons and physicians can determine the type of surgery you need based on an MRI or CT scan review.
+Our surgeons and physicians can determine the type of surgery you need.